wanghaiy2018/AC0499_2024/Installation/instructions.md

 Windows:

 1. Head to Ollama’s download pageLinks to an external site. to download the Ollama installation file.
 Please refer the download pageLinks to an external site. for OS specific install instructions.
-You can confirm the Ollama server status by hitting the local URL http://localhost:11434/Links to an external site.,
+You can confirm the Ollama server status by hitting the local URL http://localhost:11434

 2. Open a windows terminal (command-prompt) and execute the following Ollama command:   ollama run llama3.1.
 Now you can have interactive conversations with LLama3.1,   To create and access env:   conda create --name myenv  conda activate myenv,   pip install